ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Introduction

 High-quality digital assets are vital to simulation for robot learning.
-Simulation platforms~\cite{koenig2004design,todorov2012mujoco,ai2thor,makoviychuk2021isaac,puig2023habitat30cohabitathumans} depend on digital assets to accurately represent the real world digitally and to simulate its physical characteristics~\cite{choi2021use}.
+Simulation platforms~\citep{koenig2004design,todorov2012mujoco,ai2thor,makoviychuk2021isaac,puig2023habitat30cohabitathumans} depend on digital assets to accurately represent the real world digitally and to simulate its physical characteristics~\citep{choi2021use}.
 High-quality digital assets can effectively reduce the sim-to-real gap, thereby enhancing the performance of robot learning algorithms.
-For instance, digital-twin assets, which are virtual replicas created via reverse-modeling techniques, can benefit pre-deployment validation and optimization of robotic systems~\cite{straub2019replica,ramakrishnan2021hm3d}.
-Moreover, high-quality digital assets can serve as training data or seed models for synthetic-asset methods such as 3D reconstruction~\cite{liu2023fewshotphysicallyawarearticulatedmesh,li2020categorylevelarticulatedobjectpose,sun2023opdmultiopenabledetectionmultiple,liu2023selfsupervisedcategorylevelarticulatedobject} and domain-randomization~\cite{dai2024acdc,ge2024behavior,torne2024rialto} techniques, enhancing the data distribution and providing limitless diversity of objects and environments.
-Conversely, utilizing poor-quality data for synthetic-data generation exacerbates the sim-to-real gap and impair robot learning models~\cite{s24020649,EnhancementofSynthetic,app121910097}.
+For instance, digital-twin assets, which are virtual replicas created via reverse-modeling techniques, can benefit pre-deployment validation and optimization of robotic systems~\citep{straub2019replica,ramakrishnan2021hm3d}.
+Moreover, high-quality digital assets can serve as training data or seed models for synthetic-asset methods such as 3D reconstruction~\citep{liu2023fewshotphysicallyawarearticulatedmesh,li2020categorylevelarticulatedobjectpose,sun2023opdmultiopenabledetectionmultiple,liu2023selfsupervisedcategorylevelarticulatedobject} and domain-randomization~\citep{dai2024acdc,ge2024behavior,torne2024rialto} techniques, enhancing the data distribution and providing limitless diversity of objects and environments.